Call Today! 888-234-8376

 Helping folks qualify for a life insurance policy after they have been diagnosed with liver cancer can be really tough.
 Liver health, in general, can be a big factor in qualifying for life insurance.

-Eligible candidates will usually be required to wait a minimum of 2 to 3 years before being eligible for coverage.
+Eligible candidates will usually be required to wait a minimum of 2 to 3 years before being eligible for insurance coverage.
 However, each individual will vary on a case by case basis.

 Kidney cancer can have different names, such as renal cancer or renal cell carcinoma.
 It can even be described by which cells within the kidney actually become cancerous.